 Purchase the Athens City Pass if you want to see and do a lot in Athens.
 This city pass has only advantages!
 It provides free entry to several museums and monuments in Athens, and it includes a two-day ticket for the hop-on hop-off bus.
 This way you can fit in many sights in one day.
 What’s more, this card allows you skip-the-line entry to the Acropolis, the iconic citadel located on top of a rocky hill high above the city.
 This is Athens’s top attraction.
-With the Athens City Pass All-inclusive in your pocket, you have fast-track entry.
+With the Athens City Pass in your pocket, you have fast-track entry.

 Athens is the capital of Greece and has more than 750,000 inhabitants.
 The city is a tourist magnet both because of its pleasant climate and its ancient culture.
 The Acropolis is Athene’s most famous attraction, yet the city has more to offer: the Agora, the Temple of the Olympic Zeus and the sanctuary of Dionysus in which the famous Dionysus theatre is located.
 Besides these antiquities, Athens has many more museums and attractions.
 With the Athens City Pass in hand, your city trip to Athens is hassle-free.